Vladimir Shcherbakov (general): Biography

 As commander of the 11th Division, Shcherbakov fought bravely, so in February 1942 he was again awarded the Order of the Red Banner and on 6 March of the same year he was promoted to command the 14th Army, a command which he would hold until the end of the war.
 With his army, he was engaged in the far north of Russia in defending the region between Murmansk, Kandalaksha and Uhtua against numerically superior German and Finnish forces, and managed to prevent the Nazis from capturing Murmansk and the railway that connected the city to the rest of Russia.
 For his valor as commander of the 14th Army, in 1943 he was promoted to the rank of general in the army corps.
 In the autumn of 1944 he led the 14th Army in the victorious Petsamo-Kirkenes Offensive, driving the German troops out of Soviet territory, capturing the Finnish port city of Petsamo, and liberating the far north of Norway including the town of Kirkenes.

-After the end of the war, he was first appointed deputy commander of the Baltic Military District and then commander of Arkhangelsk Military District.
+After the end of the war, Shcherbakov was first appointed deputy commander of the Baltic Military District and then commander of Arkhangelsk Military District.
 In 1949 he passed to the command of the Gorky Military District and in 1953 became deputy commander of the Voronezh Military District.
 In 1957 he retired from service and was elected deputy at the III convocation of the Supreme Soviet of the USSR.
 He died in Leningrad on November 4, 1981.